thelinmichael/spotify-web-api-node/README.md

 - Artists similar to a specific artist

 #### Profiles
-- User's emails, product type, display name, image
+- User's emails, product type, display name, birthdate, image

 #### Follow users/artists
 - Add and remove artists and users to the list of followed ones by the signed in user